The Long Fought Story of Transient

-Back in the early 2000s, my future wife and I lived on the East Coast.
-Music was my primary creative outlet and I spent a lot of time promoting my band.
-I worked as a Web Developer and the only writing I did was for work (wikis, manuals, tech docs, etc.).
-Then my wife secured a job on the West Coast, which prompted a cross-country move.
+Back in the early 2000s, music was my primary creative outlet and I spent a lot of time promoting my band.
+I worked as a web developer and the only writing I did was for work (wikis, manuals, etc.).
+I took long walks during lunch, where I would ponder ideas for new songs and stage shows.
+During one such walk, I got a nutty idea.

 Then it occurred to me … this would make a great story.